CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ## Data Sources

-The [Open Data Portal](https://opendata.vancouver.ca/) of the City of Vancouver will be used in this project.
+Data from the [Open Data Portal](https://opendata.vancouver.ca/) of the City of Vancouver will be used in this project.

 ## Target Audience

-While the studied location of this project is Vancouver, this work will be publicly available.
-Hence, other officials from all over the globe may also view it.
-Therefore, it may prompt a new way of dealing with graffiti before it occurs.
-Furthermore, city planners may use it to design cities which are graffiti proof by design.
-Lastly, we will also be leaving some small technical details in the report, to inspire other researchers to explore this area further.
-For the methodology, other researchers can check out the latex report on [github](https://github.com/CowKeyMan/PredictingGraffitiUsingCityLayouts).
+This project is primarely aimed at the City Council of Vancouver, as we chose Vancouver as the location for our study.
+The final work will be publicly available for other officials from all over the globe to learn from.
+We hope this reserach may prompt a new way of dealing with graffiti before it occurs.
+For example, city planners may use the information to design graffiti proof cities and mitigate or solve current graffiti related problems.
+Technical details about the methodology can be found in our report on [github](https://github.com/CowKeyMan/PredictingGraffitiUsingCityLayouts), with the hopes of inspiring other researchers to explore this area further.